-Mid-Module evaluation forms will be available on Learning Space for students to complete alongside end of Module Evaluation Forms enabling students to directly feedback their experiences and also suggestions for future improvements.
+Students will be invited to participate in the National Student Survey (NSS).
+In addition feedback at programme level will be achieved through programme and module evaluation surveys.
+Mid-Module evaluation forms will be available on the virtual learning environment for students to complete alongside end of Module Evaluation Forms enabling students to directly feedback their experiences and also suggestions for future improvements.